GeorgeTheSlayer/HollandSersen.com/content/tutorials/DaisyTutorial-Part1.md

 }
 ```

-Lets go through each of these one by one before editing the file.
+Let's go through each of these one by one before editing the file.

 ### Seed Object: